obestwalter/codecats-cv/docs/get-started.md

 Python Anywhere also has really [good documentation](https://help.pythonanywhere.com/pages/).
 What follows is the step-by-step guide how to get this specific app online.

-**NOTE:** In paths you have to replace the parts in angled brackets  (**<your username\>**) with your pythonanywhere username.
+**NOTE:** In paths you have to replace the parts in angled brackets  (**`<your username>`**) with your pythonanywhere username.

 ## Create an account on pythonanywhere

-Keep in mind that the username will be a part of the url - e.g. if your username is "batman83" your app will be reachable at `https://batman83.pythonanywhere.com`.
+Keep in mind that the username will be a part of the url - e.g. if your username is **batman83** your app will be reachable at `https://batman83.pythonanywhere.com`.
 If you switch to a paid plan you can connect any domain you own to your web app.

 ## Create the Web app